Feb 17, 2026|research

 Enterprise data never leaves the customer's cloud.

 We believe the RAG industry has explored less than 5% of the available innovation space.
 The dominant focus has been on the retrieval subprocess: better embeddings, smarter reranking, larger context windows.
-Four other subprocesses, perception, structuring, storage, and organization, remain largely unaddressed.
+But cognitive science has studied five subprocesses of knowledge work for decades, perception, structuring, storage, organization, and retrieval.
+Four of those five, each with established science behind them, remain largely unapplied in AI systems.

 The areas we're investing in: